Ashquinn/README_Generator/Develop/SampleREADME.md

 - [License](#license)

 ## Installation
-users will input thier installation instructions here.
+The installation instructions will be typed here.

 ## Usage
-The user will now list instructions on how to use the application.
+User will input the instructions on how to use the app here.

 ## Contributing
-In order for users to contribute to the project...
+This is how users can coontribute to the project

 ## Tests
-There are currently no test for the project.
+These are the test for the project

 ## Questions
 If you have any questions please contact me by email or through my GitHub profile

-* GitHub Profile: John Doe@github.com
+* GitHub Profile: Johndoe
-* Email: johndoe@email.com
+* Email: JohnDoe@email.com

 ## License ![License](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)
 Licensed under the Mozilla Public License 2.0 license.
 Use the following link for permissions and allowances: